jim-collier/x9bash5-template/Shell script comparison.md

 ### .NET C# (formerly ".NET Core")

 - Pros:
 	- C# is arguably the most advanced language listed here in terms of features and syntax.
-(Go probably has the edge on parallelism.)
+(Depending on your perspective and tastes.
+Go probably has the edge on parallelism.)
 	- Its JIT is very fast.
 - Neutral:
 	- Reasonably easy to install the runtime, but must use Microsoft's external repos both on Windows and Linux.
-	- Can be "statically compiled" to a single executable that needs to runtime installed.
-But that really means the compiler "compiles" to bytecode, then stuffs the entire runtime into the executable, which gets extracted at runtime.
-But at least you don't have runtime installation or versioning problems.
+	- Can be "statically compiled" to a single executable that needs no runtime installed.
+		- But that really means the compiler "compiles" to bytecode, then stuffs the entire runtime into the executable, which gets extracted at runtime.
+		- While that means you don't have to worry about runtime versioning problems, it does greatly balloon the executable size.
 - Cons:
 	- Poorly-suited to traditional inline blocking shell scripting.